 From Trani to Lecce

-After having visited Trani, one of the most beautiful centres still steeped in Jewish culture, it is time to go further south, towards Lecce.
+After having visited Trani, one of the most beautiful towns still steeped in Jewish culture, it is time to go further south, towards Lecce.
 Before to reach the chief town of the Salento Baroque, you will have the opportunity to visit Castel del Monte, one of the most beautiful treasures of the historical heritage in Europe, built by the will of Frederick II of Swabia.
 After that, you will have the possibility to stop in Alberobello, the enchanting fairy hamlet famous for its typical trulli.

 Both these sites have been recognised as World Heritage by UNESCO.